SalishSeaCast/SalishSeaNowcast/docs/figures/create_fig_module.rst

 should use model results dataset objects rather than file names so that the datasets are loaded once by the :py:mod:`nowcast.workers.make_plots` worker and references to them passed into the figure creation functions.

-The signature ends with the default-values keyword arguments :kbd:`figsize` and :kbd:`theme`.
+The signature ends with the default-values keyword arguments ``figsize`` and ``theme``.

-The :kbd:`figsize` 2-tuple give the width and height of the figure, but more importantly its aspect ratio.
+The ``figsize`` 2-tuple give the width and height of the figure, but more importantly its aspect ratio.
 Choose values that are appropriate to the information presented in the figure.
-If you don't have a good reason to choose something else, use :kbd:`figsize=(16, 9)` because that matches the aspect ration of wide displays that most people use to view web sites (even phones in landscape orientation).
+If you don't have a good reason to choose something else, use ``figsize=(16, 9)`` because that matches the aspect ration of wide displays that most people use to view web sites (even phones in landscape orientation).

-The :kbd:`theme` should be defaulted to :py:mod:`nowcast.figures.website_theme`, a module that provides colours and font specifications that fit with the `salishsea site`_ colour scheme and provide consistency among the figures.
+``theme`` should be defaulted to :py:mod:`nowcast.figures.website_theme`, a module that provides colours and font specifications that fit with the `salishsea site`_ colour scheme and provide consistency among the figures.

 .. _salishsea site: https://salishsea.eos.ubc.ca